-A few months ago I registered for my first half marathon.
-I decided to document the process of my training, hoping that it will help to keep me accountable to train strong.
-This is week eleven.
+In the late summer of 2017, I set out with a goal to train for a 15K with a different perspective than my norm.
+I decided to document the process of my training, hoping that it will help to keep me accountable to my goals if I revisit them on the regular.
+This is week one.

 Total Miles Planned: 7.5

 Favorite Run: Sunday’s “long” run felt the best this week.
 I woke up and got ready to head out the door right away in the morning, knowing that humidity and sunshine were in the forecast.
 I decided to tack on a 10 minute warm-up and cool-down walk, and made the three mile route mindless – returning to my favorite local 5K road race location.
 Because I know the route by heart, I didn’t look at my accumulated distance until I was less than 1/10 of a mile away from completing my prescribed mileage.

 Least Favorite Run: My first run of the week was definitely the hardest; my legs felt heavy and it took me a bit to feel like I was “myself” while jogging.
 It seemed like I couldn’t find a comfortable pace or steady footing for until the third interval set.

 Other Workouts: I checked off the other two runs on the plan without much struggle this week, plus did a good bit of walking every day (2-3 miles.)
 I also did a bunch of at-home yoga over the weekend; practicing to greet the day, stretch our sore muscles, and the standard “yoga for runners: post run stretch” videos after each workout.
 Operation: take good care of my body while I’m upping my mileage is now in session.